 You'll normally be able to switch to a new business energy supplier if:

-- you're not tied in to your contract - it's important to check when your contract ends and how much notice you'll need to give if you want to switch
+you're not tied in to your contract - it's important to check when your contract ends

-- you're on a 'default' or 'deemed' tariff - this is a tariff you didn't choose to be on, for example if you've taken over a new premises or your old deal has expired
+you're on a tariff you didn't choose to be on, for example if you've taken over a new premises - you'll be on a 'deemed' tariff

 If you can't switch to a different supplier